tapiopuputti/dice/README.md

 1. How many dice to roll.
 2. What kind of dice to roll.
 3. Modifier to be added to final roll results.

+The program displays each roll, modifier and returns final result.